nstuyvesant/baldr/README.md

 [![node][node]][node-url]

 # Perfecto Reporting
-Named after the Norse God of Light, this project generates emailed PDF reports to increase visibility of barriers to automation.
+Named after the Norse God of Light, this project will (eventually) generate emailed PDF reports to increase visibility of automation obstacles.

 ## Getting Started